 BM: Ah, dear.

 BM: Life was different then.
-Your parents, were they interested
+Your parents, were they interested in politics?

 PW: My dad was very much interesting in politics.

 PW: He was a very good politician.

 PW: And that's where I learned it from.
 When Moses was governor, I was working for the state highway department--as a Democrat.